tox-dev/tox/docs/config.rst

     .. versionadded:: 0.9

-    (DEPRECATED, will be removed in a future version) Use :conf:`install_command` instead of this.
+    (DEPRECATED, will be removed in a future version) Use :conf:`setenv` to configure PIP_INDEX_URL environment variable, see below.

     Multi-line ``name = URL`` definitions of python package servers.
     Dependencies can specify using a specified index server through the